AriFordsham/GHCWiki/Errors-as-(structured)-values.md

     errMsgReason      :: WarnReason
     }
 ```
+See below for `WarnMsg` and friends.
+Here we concentrate on error messages.

+The main change is to make `ErrMsg e` polymorphic in its payload `e`, which can be instantiated to different data types for typechecker-errors, renamer-errors, etc.

-It would be handy to make polymorphic all the `ErrMsg` or `Messages` manipulation functions that can be, as a way to identify bulks of functions which _do_ need to know about the error type, or at least know how to do something particular with it (e.g rendering to `ErrDoc`/`SDoc`).
+It would be handy to make all the `ErrMsg` or `Messages` manipulation functions as polymorphic as possible, as a way to identify functions which _do_ need to know about the error type, or at least know how to do something particular with it (e.g rendering to `ErrDoc`/`SDoc`).
 The other functions will become usable in all subsystems error types for free, further down the road, once those are introduced.

-For this first step, to quickly go back to a state where GHC builds again, we could simply address all the resulting breakage by instantiating `e` to `ErrDoc` in all use sites for the error infrastructure.
+BY instantiating `e` to `ErrDoc` we recover the current situation, so we can move incrementally towards a new world.

+# Instantiating `ErrMsg`

 We could then get subsystems to define their own error types.
 For now, we would want them to be mere wrappers around `ErrDoc`, that the `e` type parameter generalizes in the aforementioned code.